 To use your phone as a personal hotspot, you’ll need a 3G or 4G connection.

-If you have an iPhone or Android, simply switch Personal Hotspot on to get started.
+For Pay Monthly customers, if you have an iPhone or Android, simply switch Personal Hotspot on to get started.

 On Windows Phone, you need to go to Settings, then tap Internet sharing, Share over, and Wifi.
 Then make sure Sharing is set to On.

 Once you've done this, you can connect to the hotspot the same way you'd connect to any wifi network.
 You can also pair devices over Bluetooth, or use a USB cable.